djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 #### Where to report incidents

-If a Code of Conduct incident happens to you, or you witness it happening to someone else, please contact the CoC team immediately, either in person or by sending an email to [conduct@djangocon.eu](mailto:conduct@djangocon.eu).
-Prior to the event, we will publish a phone number for disclosure as well.
+If a Code of Conduct incident happens to you, or you witness it happening to someone else, please contact the CoC team immediately, either in Slack or by sending an email to [conduct@djangocon.eu](mailto:conduct@djangocon.eu).

 Your report will be treated confidentially and will only be discussed within the CoC team.

-The team members will be introduced in person at the conference.
-You can approach any of them at any time to discuss an incident or concern.
-You can also ask any other staff to help you find them at the conference.
+The team members will be introduced at the conference.
+You can message any of them at any time to discuss an incident or concern.
+You can also ask any other staff to help you find them.

 <hr/>